rclone/rclone/MANUAL.md

 on the destination.
 Test first with `--dry-run` if you are not sure what will happen.

+### --max-transfer=SIZE ###

+Rclone will stop transferring when it has reached the size specified.
+Defaults to off.

+When the limit is reached all transfers will stop immediately.

+Rclone will exit with exit code 8 if the transfer limit is reached.

 ### --modify-window=TIME ###

 When checking whether a file has been modified, this is the maximum